Strategies for delivering customer-facing analytics

 Strategies for delivering customer-facing analytics with Metabase

-The strategies below are ranked from low effort (1) to high (4):
+The strategies below are ranked from low effort (1) to high (5):

-- Fork the Metabase source code
+4. Fork the Metabase source code

-- Roll your own analytics platform
+5. Roll your own analytics platform

-The advantages of the sidecar approach are speed of setup and deployment, and also (and perhaps more importantly) that you don’t have to anticipate the kinds of questions your customers will ask of their data.
+The advantages of this approach are speed of setup and deployment, and also (and perhaps more importantly) that you don’t have to anticipate the kinds of questions your customers will ask of their data.
 Metabase comes with a graphical query builder tool to help people find, filter, and aggregate data on their own.
 You can still create stock dashboards to provide a starting point, or an editorial take on the data, but the point is you don’t have to.

-- What you don’t get: a lot of customizability.
-You’re just using Metabase’s UI and functionality. |
+• Limited customizability: You’re just using Metabase’s UI and functionality.

 The amount of effort you put into interactive embedding can vary widely, depending on how extensive of an experience you want to build.
 You can specify a set of screens for customers to navigate through, and you can link those screens or dashboards together.
 If your set of screens is small and straightforward, it may not be that much more work than a sidecar implementation.
 But since you are in control of your app, you can (with more effort) create a potentially much richer experience for your customers.

-- You can customize the user experience by setting up specific navigation pathways between any Metabase screens, charts, or dashboards. - Your users won’t have to leave your main app to view these Metabase screens. |
+• You can customize the user experience by setting up specific navigation pathways between any Metabase screens, charts, or dashboards.

-- It’s more work: you’ll need to design the pages that house the embedded Metabase screens. - Metabase offers a fixed number of appearance settings, so there may be some aesthetic variance between the design of your app and the embedded Metabase components. |
+• Metabase offers a fixed number of appearance settings, so there may be some aesthetic variance between the design of your app and the embedded Metabase components.

-3. Fork the Metabase source code
+4. Fork the Metabase source code

 Metabase Pro and Enterprise editions are source available, so you can review the code or fork it and do whatever you want with it.
 Chart design?
 Grid system conflicts with your grid?
 You’ll have access to the CSS, the graphing primitives—the full source code.